HaydenFaulkner/Attributes_SVO_Video_Captioning/experiments/README.md

 </pre>

 <h3><code><a href="transformer01">transformer01</a></code></h3>
 Uses a transformer encoder-decoder to calculate the SVO triplets.

-Is simpler (more general) architecture design than the original.
-It learns the SVOs better (SVO loss drops quicker during training), however it may be overfitting on MSVD.
+<code>--clamp_concepts 0</code> means that the concept decoder outputs are fed as-is back into the decoder as input, which at inference time results in bad SVO predictions for the verb and object (it repeats the subject, not sure why this occurs with the raw decoder embeddings).
+This might explain poor results as the expected verb is just the subject.

 To train MSVD:
 <pre>